Skip to main content

 Static Dread: The Lighthouse is a single player game.

-Similar games include Last Report, Call of Cthulhu, No one lives under the lighthouse, DREDGE, Moons of Madness and others.
+Similar games include Call of Cthulhu, No, I'm not a Human, No one lives under the lighthouse, Last Report, Dredge and others.